mautic/mautic-community-handbook/docs/about/what_is_mautic.rst

 Anybody can get involved - whether you want to organise a local meetup, contribute code, improve our documentation or translations, or help us tell others about Mautic.

-We are primarlily organized around the following channels:
+We are primarilily organized around the following channels:

 - :xref:`Mautic Community Forums`
 - :xref:`Mautic Community Slack`